Skip to main content

 Building on a future together

-Every day, refugees are arriving from South Sudan and DRC.
-At the same time, in the northern part of the country, people are struggling with the aftermath of the civil war, led by the Lord’s Resistance Army, which withdrew from Uganda in 2005 and 2006.
+Every day, refugees are arriving from Sudan, South Sudan and DRC.
+At the same time, in the northern part of the country, people are struggling with the aftermath of civil war and entrenched poverty.
 ZOA responds to urgent needs of both refugees and host communities.

-In Uganda, ZOA has activities in the field of food security, livelihoods, peace building - land rights and basic education.
-ZOA works in three different regions.
-In West Nile Region, ZOA works on relief and recovery with refugees from South Sudan, DRC and host communities.
-In Acholi Region in the north and Karamoja Region in the northeast, ZOA works on recovery with former internally displaced people.
+In Uganda, ZOA has activities in the field of food security, livelihoods, peacebuilding, land rights, WASH, and basic education.
+ZOA works in four different regions.
+In West Nile, Acholi and Bunyoro Regions, ZOA works on relief and recovery with refugees from South Sudan, DRC, and host communities.
+In Karamoja Region, ZOA works on basic education.
 Working in close cooperation with the communities we serve, our goal is to create viable impact.

 West Nile: refugees and host community